 Do preemies need a special car seat?

-Types of Car Safety Restraints
+Types of Forward-Facing Car Seat Restraints:

-- Convertible seats—Seats can "convert" from rear-facing to forward-facing.
+Convertible seats: Seats can convert from rear-facing to forward-facing.
 These include 3-in-1 seats.

-Installation Tips for Forward-Facing Seats
+Installation Tips for Forward-Facing Seats:

 To switch a convertible or 3-in-1 seat from rear-facing to forward-facing: